Every minute you spend in planning saves 10 minutes in execution; this gives you a 1,000 percent Return on Energy!

 There are no statistics for how much food is wasted in New Zealand but in the UK a whopping one-third of all food is thrown away; and New Zealand is likely to be comparable.
 Some food waste is unavoidable – people don’t tend to eat tea leaves, banana skins or egg shells!
 However, the study found that 61% of all food thrown away was avoidable and could have been eaten if it had been managed better.
 Food that could have been eaten but is thrown away happens for a number of reasons but the key ones are:

-- the food was not used in time and went off; and
+• the food was not used in time and went off; and

-- too much food was prepared and was not eaten.
+• too much food was prepared and was not eaten.

 Good meal plans and shopping plans will eliminate most avoidable food waste.
 Portions can be better planned.
 Apart from saving a huge amount of money (up to 20% or more of your food budget) the benefits to the environment of not wasting food are enormous.
-Read more about avoiding food waste with good planning »
+Read more about avoiding food waste »

 Effective planning can also save: